awesomelon/household/merge.md

   parseISO,
   differenceInDays,
   getDate,
-} from "date-fns";
+} from 'date-fns';
-import { v4 as uuidv4 } from "uuid"; // 고유 ID 생성을 위해 uuid 추가
+import { v4 as uuidv4 } from 'uuid'; // 고유 ID 생성을 위해 uuid 추가
-import { ForbiddenError } from "./apiError";
+import { ForbiddenError } from './apiError';
-import type { GetTransactionsQuery } from "@/lib/schemas/transactionsApiSchemas"; // 추가
+import type { GetTransactionsQuery } from '@/lib/schemas/transactionsApiSchemas'; // 추가

 // Define the response type for getTransactions based on provided structure interface TransactionResponse {
-  currentPage: number;
   totalCount: number;
-  totalPages: number;
   transactions: TransactionData[];
 }